Form 8.3 - Warpaint London Plc

 |Rathbone Brothers plc

-Börse aktuell - Live TickerTrump-Effekt hält an: ATX höher -- DAX im Plus - neues Rekordhoch -- Asiens Börsen letztlich mehrheitlich im Minus
+Börse aktuell - Live TickerDow etwas höher erwartet -- ATX im Plus -- DAX fester -- Börsen in Fernost letztlich mehrheitlich im Plus

-Der heimische Aktienmarkt zeigt sich zur Wochenmitte fester.
-Der deutsche Aktienmarkt notiert mit Gewinnen und knackt eine neue Bestmarke.
-Die Börsen in Fernost notierten am Mittwoch überwiegend in Rot.
+Der heimische Aktienmarkt zeigt sich am Donnerstag im Plus.
+Der deutsche Aktienmarkt notiert ebenso stärker.
+An der Wall Street geht es zaghaft aufwärts.
+Asiens Börsen zeigten sich überwiegend mit Gewinnen.